kieltyka/docs/source/Integrate/Frameworks/laravel.md

 MAIL_FROM_ADDRESS=from@example.com
 {% endcodeblock %}

+Note: You may need to hardcode these values in your mail.php folder if you receive a 550 Unauthenticated senders not allowed error

 {% info %}
 The `MAIL_FROM_NAME` field requires double quotes because there is a space in the string.
 {% endinfo %}